nickandersonr/schedule/README.md

 Weekly Goals:
 - Perform authentication with Angular and Satellizer
-- Perform animations with Angular and ngAnimate
+- Save data to Firebase
 - Internalize the steps of building a MEAN stack app
 - Prepare and present a prototype built on a short time scale
 - Understand the basics of Sketch and Photoshop